 Differences between ordinary baseball, rubber baseball, and soft baseball

 This is the ball that is used in Major League Baseball (MLB) games as a standard.
-Made by Rawlings, a Missouri-based sports goods business that specializes in baseball equipment and apparel, you may use this ball to represent your team.
-Known as a ‘hard ball’ in Japan, this conventional baseball may be seen in many high school baseball games and is often used in baseball tournaments.
+Made by Rawlings, a Missouri-based sporting goods manufacturer that specializes in baseball equipment and apparel, you can use this ball to represent your team.
+Known as a ‘hard ball’ in Japan, this ordinary baseball can be found in many high school baseball games and is commonly used in baseball tournaments.
 A rubber ball is also used in a baseball game played in the Japanese manner.
 There are currently two different types of rubber balls available, following many modifications to their proportions.

-- The Type J, or junior, ball measures 2.7 inches (6.85 centimeters) To 2.74 inches (6.85 centimeters) in diameter (6.95 centimeters) Compression baseballs are frequently composed of polyurethane material, which makes them softer than standard baseballs in comparison to their counterparts.
+- Type J, or junior, ball measures 2.7 inches (6.85 centimeters) – 2.74 inches (6.95 centimeters) (6.95 centimeters) Compression baseballs are frequently made of polyurethane material, which makes them softer than traditional baseballs in comparison to their counterparts.

-- In terms of size and weight, these balls are significantly larger and heavier than traditional baseballs.
+- Regarding the proportions, these balls are larger and heavier than typical baseballs.

-- They are also soft enough to allow players to practice in the house with them.
+- They are also soft enough for players to train indoors.

 The History of Baseball